 The Burlington repeater is built in a Digital Equipment

 Corporation computer rack.
-You can see the
+At the bottom of the rack

 |A north looking view from the roof.
 Broadcast station WRKO is located very nearby.|